WalletConnect/walletconnect-docs/docs/android/web3wallet/verify.md

 # Verify

-Verify API allows dapps on all platforms (web, Android and iOS) to securely validate if the end-user is on the correct domain, via their Wallet and the Web3Wallet SDK.
+Verify API allows dapps on all platforms (web, Android and iOS) to securely validate if the end-user is interacting with the correct domain, via their Wallet and the Web3Wallet SDK.

 Once the wallet knows whether the end-user was on uniswap.com or eviluniswap.com they can cross-reference this with our registry.